-When I was little, my parents got me in the habit of writing every day in a personal journal to keep track of behaviors to help me reflect and grow.
+Many people are in the habit of writing every day in a personal journal to keep track of behaviors to help them reflect and grow.

 Journals are a great way to record life experiences and learn from them.
-In a work environment, and especially for projects, Lessons Learned work the same way.
+In a work environment, and especially for projects, the discipline of lessons learned works the same way.

 What is Lessons Learned?

-Lessons Learned is the habit of documenting the positive and negative experiences of a project.
+Lessons Learned is the habit of documenting the positive and negative experiences to note important lessons from a project.

-They provide an excellent opportunity for organizations and project managers to learn from the actual experiences of others.
+They provide an excellent opportunity for organizations to review lessons learned from projects and for project managers to learn from the actual experiences of others.

 It is essential to define a Lessons Learned process and build governance around it so that costly mistakes are not repeated and to encourage positive behaviors.